onehashai/onehash-connect/help/open-the-compose-box.md

 # Open the compose box

-The Zulip compose box starts off closed by default, leaving more vertical space for the message feed.
+The OneHash Connect compose box starts off closed by default, leaving more vertical space for the message feed.
 There are a number of ways to open the compose box.

 ## Using the mouse